eosnetworkfoundation/chicken-dance/docs/http-service-calls.md

 ### POST
 When running replay tests we don't always known the expected integrity hash.
 For example when state database is updated, which may come as part of an update the leap version.
 For that reason we take the integrity hash, after loading a snapshot, as the known good integrity hash at that block height.
 The `/config` POST request used the `end_block_num` in the body to look up the configuration slice.
 Following that the POST updates the configuration in memory and flushes back to disk.
 This persists the integrity hash as the known good, and expected value at `end_block_num`.

+## UserConfig
+`/userconfig` allows custom nodeos options to be passed in chicken dance.

+###POST
+POST JSON with one field `userconfigtxt` .
+This field contains all of the command line options to be passed to nodeos.
+After successful completion create the following asset `https://example.com/usernodeosconfig/user_provided_cmd_line.conf`

+## Clean
+Remove config

+### POST
+Takes no arguments.
+Removes user provided nodoes configuration.

 ## Summary (Progress)

 ### GET